Most Frequently asked Test/Quality Assurance Analyst Interview Questions and Answers:

 - Execute and manage all the activities to meet the objectives of the test plan.

-- They choose the processes of high quality to develop the product.
+- Choose the processes of high quality to develop the product.

 - Should be able to analyze the requirement and document procedures.

 - Document and re-verify all defects.
 Set the priority and severity of defects.